Ghezzo98/AI-in-Mobile-Robotics/README.md

 ## Trial
 The most significant issue we encountered was to precisely distinguish the two different object while they have the same size. (diameter of sphere = side of the cube)
-So we had to keep the two objects with different sizes (in our case, cube bigger than the sphere).
+So we had to keep the two objects with different sizes (in our case, the cube is bigger than the sphere).
 In this manner we managed to recognize and distinguish correctly the two shapes.

 ### How it works